andermoran/AngularAdvice/README.md

 - Looking at the diagram above, you can see that a change to either the input field value *or* the variable associated with `ngModel` will change the other.

 ### Binding to Custom Properties
 > To use enable custom property bindings for a component, you need to import `Input` from `@angular/core`.
-Your import statement should
+Your import statement should look like `import  { Input } from '@angular/core';`
 - Enables us to bind to properties, similar to how we did before, but for our own custom components
 - To add a bindable property to our own components we do so by creating a variable like we normally do but add `@Input()` in front of it
 - An example of this declaration would be `@Input() highlighted: boolean`
 - [Example](https://stackblitz.com/edit/angular-xg2lee)
+> This example shows how we pass a

 ### Binding to Custom Events